ChouYunShuo/CSES_Practices/README.md

 ### 17. Game routes

 - Topological sort + DP.
 First Topological sort, so that for current node all its previous nodes are visited.
 Then run DP, dp[cur] = sum(dp[prev])

+### 19. Planets Queries I

+- Successor paths.
+Preprocess a table to store succ(x,k)=succ(succ(x/2,k/2),k/2), where k is power of 2.
+Then can use binary lifting to check if bit is 1.
+This is because k=11 -> 8+2+1.
+Can recursively find the successor.